 When you plan to attend the University and bring with you previously acquired information and skills, we work to ensure that you get credit for that prior learning.
-Our Prior Learning Assessment process allows us to grant college credit to you through a number of different methods, including:
+Our Credit for Prior Learning (CPL) process allows us to grant college credit to you through a number of different methods, including:

 - Challenge Exams – This involves faculty developing examinations that may be administered to students wishing to demonstrate mastery of course subject material in order to earn equivalent credit.